 The Nile has played a great role in the modernization of several countries such as Uganda plus Egypt.
 Because of its fascinating history, many people have visited Uganda.
 The Nile offers power to Uganda as a form of hydro electricity (the Nile has the Owen Falls Dam where hydro electricity is generated plus another dam constructed almost to completion) which the people use to run their day to day activities as well as run the economy.
 The Nile’s banks are very fertile and suitable for agriculture as well as offer water for domestic use.
 The Nile in addition is a source of life to various animals that come to drink its waters like crocodiles, hippos, buffaloes among many others.

 Many tourists on their safaris to Uganda enjoy activities such as white water rafting, boat rides, bungee jumping, fishing and Kayaking are done on the Nile.
-These have drawn big numbers of foreign tourists to visit Uganda hence enabling tem explore Uganda – the peal of Africa.
+These have drawn big numbers of foreign tourists to visit Uganda hence enabling them explore Uganda – the peal of Africa.

 The perfect way to get a closer feel of the great Nile is by joining in on a Nile cruise on a Murchison falls Uganda tour, which will help you unveil the hidden beauty of the country.
 As you organize a tour to Uganda, the Nile should be among the must-visit places before you return home.